uwo-o/Readme-Generator/README.md

 # Readme Generator
 [![Version](https://img.shields.io/badge/version-1.1.a3-brightgreen.svg)]()

 This is a simple website made in vanilla JavaScript, using Bootstrap for the style.
-You can insert your project data in this website to get aReadme.md file.
+You can insert your project data in this website to get a Readme.md file.

 The API used is API Readme Generator, that is in my repositories.